MarcoTomasRodriguez/eprinter/README.md

 ## Configuration

-Download the credentials.json from your Google dev account and paste in the program folder.
+Download the credentials.json from your Google dev account and paste it in the program folder.

 Authenticate using (following the instructions):